maja42/goval/readme.md

 This library allows programs to evaluate arbitrary arithmetic/string/logic expressions.
 Custom extensions like variable access and function calls are supported.

+This project is considered stable and will not receive any new significant features.
+If new (major) features are required, they are likely to be integrated in a separate project instead.

-Please use the issue-tracker for any questions, feedback, bug-reports and feature-requests.
+However, please use the issue-tracker for any questions, feedback and bug-reports.

 This project is licensed under the terms of the MIT license.